snowplow-archive/snowplow.github.com/_posts/2016-05-05-iglu-r4-epaulettes-released.md

 While we were working on these applications, we implemented data structures and related functions common for all of them.
 But these common entities were scattered around in different codebases.
 This scattering result in unwanted code duplication and inconsistent behavior.
 To fix it we decided to extract these very basic data structures and functions into separate library - Scala Iglu Core.

-Beside of consistent behavior and deduplication of code, we pursued one more important goal - provide reference-implementation of Iglu concepts for other languages.
+Beside of consistent behavior and deduplication of code, we pursued one more important goal - provide a reference-implementation of Iglu concepts for other languages.
 This is important because Iglu was designed to be not dependent on any particular programming language or platform which means nothing stops users from implementing their own registries, clients or other apps using Iglu technologies.

 Mentioned above core entities include following data structures: